 We did configure the SPF record for Office 365 successfully.
 Exchange on-premises and Exchange Online are both authorized to send emails from the domain.

 In the next article, we will configure the DKIM record for Office 365.

-In this article, you learned how to configure the SPF record for Office 365.
-Log in to the Microsoft 365 admin portal and copy the Exchange Online SPF record include statement, include:spf.protection.outlook.com.
+You learned how to configure the SPF record for Office 365.
+Sign in to the Microsoft 365 admin portal and copy the Exchange Online SPF record include statement, include:spf.protection.outlook.com.

-Log in to the domain’s registrar and paste the include statement to the existing SPF record.
+Sign in to the domain’s registrar and paste the include statement to the existing SPF record.
 After that, wait for 5 to 15 minutes before verifying the SPF record in Microsoft 365 admin portal.
 The Exchange Online TXT record will show as OK.
-It means that it’s correct and you’re good to go!
+It means that it’s correct, and you’re good to go!

 Did you enjoy this article?
 You may also like Copy members from one AD group to another.
 Don’t forget to follow us and share this article.